wavemaker/docs/learn/on-premise/hyper-v/install-prerequisites.md

     sudo apt-get install docker-ce=18.06.2~ce~3-0~ubuntu -y
 ```

-- For upgrade and install the latest version of Docker
+- To upgrade and install the latest version of Docker
-  - Run the following command for list available versions
+  - Run the following command to list available versions

   ```bash
     apt-cache madison docker-ce